wcoder/wcoder.github.io/_posts/2022-12-23-xamarin-ios-how-to-open-app-folder-in-files-app.md

 ## Prerequisite

 Also note, that there is a prerequisite.
-You need to make this directory "public" so it shows on its own in the "On my iPhone" section in Files app.
+You need to make app directory "public" so it shows on its own in the "On my iPhone" section in Files app.
 This requires `Info.plist` modification, and you can find [documentation about this here](https://learn.microsoft.com/en-us/xamarin/ios/app-fundamentals/file-system#sharing-with-the-files-app).
 Check it out to enable this for your app.

 ## How to open Files app